BidnessForB/scopy/test-conversion/README.md

 ## Parsing (generate report)

+1. Set `SCAN_RESULT` environment variable to point to the lw-scanner output file to parse:
+`SCAN_RESULT="<path-to-lw-scanner-output.json"
+2. Run
-`SCAN_RESULT="./xx.json" npm run parse`
+`npm run parse`

-Where `SCAN_RESULT` is the output from the vuln scanner.
 Optionally set `SARIF_OUTPUT` to specify the name/location the report file is written to.
 Otherwise the output is written to `./report.sarif.json`

 Other env vars: